 Chewing is an enjoyable pastime for many dogs, while others may chew to relieve boredom, frustration, or anxiety.

-If you had to choose between your new couch, your leather wallet, or a bone, which do you want your dog to have to chew?
+If you had to choose between your new couch, your leather wallet, or a bone, which do you want your dog to chew?